GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    truncate incoming CPT to be limited to a given range.

 *  :doc:`grd2xyz` takes **-C** to write row, col instead of x,y.
 Append **f** to start at 1, else start at 0.
-Alternatively, use **Ci** to write just the two columns *index* and *z*, where *index* is the 1-D indexing that GMT uses when referring to grid nodes.
+Alternatively, use **-Ci** to write just the two columns *index* and *z*, where *index* is the 1-D indexing that GMT uses when referring to grid nodes.